 • LITTER – The obvious one – use rubbish bins or take it with you.

-• TOILETS – If there are no toilets available, make sure you are at least 30 metres away from water sources, bury waste in the dark organic layer of the soil and take any toilet tissue with you in a ziplock bag.
-Dispose of it in an approproate place like a campfire.
+• TOILETS – If there are no toilets available, make sure you "do your thing" at least 30 metres away from water sources, bury waste in the dark organic layer of the soil and take any toilet tissue with you in a ziplock bag.
+Dispose of it in an appropriate place like a bin or a campfire.

-• SUNSCREEN – Sunscreens can harm the environment, especially coral reefs.
-Look for products without any form of microplastic sphere or beads, any nanoparticles like zinc oxide or titanium dioxide, oxybenzone, octinoxate, 4-methylbenzylidene camphor, octocrylene, para-aminobenzoic acid (PABA), parabens and triclosan.
-Mountain Equipment Coop has lots of nature-friendly sunscreens.
+• SUNSCREEN – Sunscreen can harm the environment, especially coral reefs.
+Look for products without any form of microplastic spheres or beads, any nanoparticles like zinc oxide or titanium dioxide, oxybenzone, octinoxate, 4-methylbenzylidene camphor, octocrylene, para-aminobenzoic acid (PABA), parabens and triclosan.

 On your return